sqlserverworkshops/OpenAI-DataPro/sqldev/03 - Coding Fundamentals with Azure OpenAI.md

 Here we summarize some major challenges when using prompt engineering.

-- **oken size limit for prompt input:** Most LLMs have a limit on the number of tokens that can be used as input to generate a completion.
+- **Token size limit for prompt input:** Most LLMs have a limit on the number of tokens that can be used as input to generate a completion.
 This limit can be as low as a few dozen tokens.
 This limit can restrict the amount of context that can be used to generate accurate completions.
 - **Data for prompt engineering are not always available:** For example, prompts may require domain-specific knowledge or language that is not commonly used in everyday communication.
 In such cases, it may be challenging to find suitable data to use for prompt engineering.
 Additionally, the quality of the data used for prompt engineering affects the quality of the prompts.
 - **Evaluation becomes extremely complex as prompt volume grows:** As the number of prompts increases, it becomes more difficult to keep track of the various experiments and to isolate the effect of the prompts on the final output.
 This tracking difficulty can lead to confusion and make it more challenging to draw meaningful conclusions from the experiments.
 - **Complex prompts add latency and costs:** LLMs require time and resources to process and respond to complex prompts.
 It also adds latency that can slow down the overall process of model development and deployment.
 More complex prompts also increase the prompt token size in each LLM call, increasing the cost of running experiments.